Skip to Content

 Clarksville Child Custody Lawyer

-Guiding Clients With Child Custody Matters in Tennessee
+Expert Guidance for Child Custody Matters in Tennessee

 Whether you need to negotiate, mediate, or litigate a child custody case, you can depend on our family law firm.
 Backed by decades of experience, Mr. Pittman can help you determine child custody in a divorce and handle post-divorce modifications.
 Our Clarksville child custody attorney is prepared to work directly with you from start to finish of your custody and visitation case.

-Counsel for Parenting Plans & Custody Litigation
+Comprehensive Support for Parenting Plans & Custody Litigation

-At Patton | Pittman, our goal is to secure a fair custody and visitation settlement through mediation or some other amicable process, setting aside egos and resentments so as to build a parenting plan that works best for the child.
-But if that is simply not possible, then we are ready to litigate your case at trial.
+At Patton | Pittman, our goal is to secure a fair custody and visitation settlement through mediation or some other amicable process, setting aside egos and resentments to build a parenting plan that works best for the child.
+If that is simply not possible, then we are ready to litigate your case at trial.
 You can depend on our experienced family law litigation team to help you fight for your parental rights.

 • In determining a custody and visitation court order, family courts generally factor in: